tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 ## JSON response from OpenWeatherMap weather endpoint

 JSON stands for JavaScript Object Notation.
 It's the most common way REST APIs return information.
-Through JavaScript, you can easily parse through the JSON and display it on a web page.

-Although some APIs return information in both JSON and XML, if you're trying to parse through the response and render it on a web page, JSON fits much better into the existing JavaScript + HTML toolset that powers most web pages.
+Although some APIs return information in both JSON and XML, if you're trying to parse through the response and render it on a web page, JSON fits much better into the existing JavaScript + HTML + CSS technology that powers most web pages.
+With JavaScript, you can easily parse through the JSON and integrate it into your web content.

 The unminified response from the OpenWeatherMap weather endpoint looks like this: